intelligence38000/android-docs/src/pages/maps/overview/snapshotter.md

 	@Override
 	public void onSnapshotReady(MapSnapshot snapshot) {

-	// Display, share, or use bitmap image however you'd like
+	// Display, share, or use bitmap image how you'd like

 	Bitmap bitmapImage = snapshot.getBitmap();